-WTMD is excited to announce the launch of Saturday Morning Tunes, a new family-friendly concert series featuring rising stars of the children’s music scene, hosted at the WTMD performance studio in Towson.
+Welcome to Saturday Morning Tunes, an award-winning, family friendly concert series featuring stars of the children’s music scene, hosted at the WTMD performance studio in Towson!

-The WTMD performance studio is a safe, clean environment with comfy furniture that’s ideal for climbing and sitting.
-Both our men’s and women’s bathrooms have stainless steel changing tables, and there will also be vintage cartoons playing on our flat screen TVs.
+The WTMD performance studio is a bright, clean environment with comfy furniture that’s ideal for climbing and sitting.
+Both our men’s and women’s bathrooms have stainless steel changing tables, and stools for our bathroom sinks.